-Is a Professional Engineer (P.E) License Worth It?
+Is a Professional Engineer License Worth It?

-6 Reasons Why PE (POWER) License Worth It
+6 Reasons Why PE License Worth It

-Having a professional engineer’s license opens up a slew of career opportunities and financial benefits for growth and leadership.
+Having a professional engineer’s license opens many career opportunities and financial benefits for growth and leadership.
 In fact, employers are most impressed with licensed employees and treat them differently, as they are the symbols of competency, professionalism, experience, and character.

 Furthermore, licensure provides expanded opportunities beyond a company structure – it allows you to become an independent consultant, government engineer, or educator.

-As per reports of the Engineering Income and Salary Survey, conducted by the American Society of Mechanical Engineers (ASME) in 2012, the average salary for a PE is $116,000, while that of a non-licensed engineer is $95,500.
+As per reports of the Engineering Income and Salary Survey conducted by the American Society of Mechanical Engineers (ASME) in 2012, the average salary for a PE is $116,000, while that of a non-licensed engineer is $95,500.

-In another survey in 2017, the American Society of Mechanical Engineers (ASME) reported that mechanical engineers with a PE license earn a median income of $133,000, which is nearly about $16,000 more than those lacking the PE license.
+In another survey in 2017, the American Society of Mechanical Engineers (ASME) reported that mechanical engineers with a PE license earn a median income of $133,000, which is nearly about $16,000 more than those lacking a PE license.

-4. Flexibility and security
+4. Flexibility And Security

-5. Work anywhere in the United States
+5. Work Anywhere in The United States

-If you plan to move to a state other than the one in which you were licensed, you will just have to register with the board of engineering in your new state and may have to complete any further requirements.
-But, all in all, you can utilize your PE license anywhere in the United States.
+If you plan to move to a state other than the one in which you were licensed, you will have to register with the board of engineering in your new state and may have to complete any further requirements.
+But all in all, you can utilize your PE license anywhere in the United States.

-6. Prestige and Authority
+6. Prestige And Authority

 1. Graduate from an ABET-accredited Engineering Program

-In order to obtain the PE license, the candidates must have to earn a four-year bachelor’s degree from an ABET-accredited engineering school in relevant subjects.
+To obtain the PE license, the candidates must have to earn a four-year bachelor’s degree from an ABET-accredited engineering school in relevant subjects.

 2. Pass the FE Exam

 After the completion of the degree, candidates have to pass the Fundamentals of Engineering (FE) exam.
 The FE exam is a 6-hour long on-site computer-based exam consisting of 110 questions that test applicants on their knowledge of basic engineering principles.
-It is a closed book exam, meaning you are not allowed to bring in any reference material.
+It is a closed-book exam, meaning you are not allowed to bring in any reference material.

 After passing the FE exam, you become an Engineering in Training (EIT) or Engineering Intern (EI).
 Obtaining the EIT or EI status indicates that you have grasped the fundamentals of engineering and are on your way to achieving a P.E. license.